dimonguitars/nycdriver/README.md

 # nycdriver
-Mobile app for NYC drivers.
+Mobile App (React-Native) for NYC drivers.

 App allows to track and pay parking tickets based on provided plate number.